avniproject/avni-canned-reports/README.md

 ### Using Docker
 There's docker-compose file included in the root directory.
 To run it on local simple checkout the project and run `docker-compose up` to run server and db containers.Use `docker-compose down` to destroy the containers.
 Web app can be accessed at http://localhost:8021
+The docker images includes the db, server, webapp and avni-canned-analytics webapp.
+The webapp has admin, app designer and data entry app to be able to configure the app, enter tranactional data and then review the analytics.